Debut Novel Soon to be Published by Elk Lake Publishing

 Time and location dissolve to Talitha’s life at thirteen, when her father dies in September 1993.
 She voices, without rancor, the childhood losses and lessons that have made her strong—the isolation that led her to marriage at fifteen to a man twice her age.
 Determined to build a life of love and integrity for their sons, Talitha flees from Buddy to keep them safe, becoming a homeless and desperate teen mother on the run.

 Nuggets of Truth In Fiction

-When I met “Talitha” in a campground she was seventeen, the mother of two, pregnant with her third child, and separated from her husband.
+When I met “Talitha” in a campground she was seventeen, already the mother of two, and separated from her husband.
 She worked in the rustic little store, selling groceries and renting out campsites.
 Her name wasn’t really Talitha, but she was indeed a seventeen-year-old American mother.
 Her strength, tenacity, and love for her children astounded me.
 She claimed a forever place in my heart.
 Over the years, during times when I’ve especially struggled, the courage of this young lady came to mind and cheered me on.
 Eventually, the strong spiritual core of who she was became the main character of my debut novel.
 I hope and pray that the heart of who Talitha is will encourage you also.

 Another woman entered my life for a brief time and deeply touched my heart.
 She was a praying woman, a refugee of the Liberian civil war that ravished her country from 1989-2003.
 “Miss Ella,” as she is named in the novel, had witnessed her husband and daughter killed in front of her when rebels attacked their village.
 Like Talitha, the details of her life are fiction, but the golden nugget of who Miss Ella was—her grief united with her transforming faith—is genuine.